AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

 The above diagram outlines the high level requirements for our sample approval workflow.

-The first step will be to create a Task to finish editing a piece of content.
+The first step is to create a Task to finish editing a piece of content.
 We will allow the workflow initiator to choose the assignee of this first task.

 Once the first task is complete the assignee will have three options for routing the workflow: